zachmccabe/zachmccabe.github.io/_tools/tools.md

 Syncthing on Android + Mac.

-\*Mobile is no place to manage picture metadata, I've found; field notes from trying various Andriod and iOS apps coming soon-ish.\*
+\* Mobile is no place to manage picture metadata, I've found; field notes from trying various Andriod and iOS apps coming soon-ish. \*

 [ExifTool]: https://www.zachmccabe.com/tools/exiftool-notes

-## Web and digital publishing
+## Web and ebook design

-Adobe CC.
+Adobe CC, when the project calls for it.

 AP Stylebook in print and, finally, as an ebook, too :)